lisamelton/video-transcoding-scripts/README.md

     transcode-video.sh --help

-Use `--fullhelp` to see more than just basic options for `transcode-video.sh`:

-    transcode-video.sh --fullhelp

 This built-in help is available even if a script's software dependencies are not yet installed.

 While `transcode-video.sh` and `detect-crop.sh` work best with a single video file, both also accept a disc image directory as input: